What is a Noun?

 Examples: Teacher, Nurse, Street, Post office, Table, Bench, etc

-For example, you can be sad, and feel the emotion, but not touch it, smell it, taste, or even see it, but you do know it exists within you.
+For example, you can be sad, and feel the emotion, but not touch it, smell it, taste it, or even see it, but you do know it exists within you.

-- Collective Noun: Nouns that are considered to be a group of nouns or a set of things or people.
+- Collective Noun: Nouns that are considered to be a group of nouns or a set of things, people, animals, emotions, or concepts considered as a single whole.
 They are a group of common nouns and can be counted.